kiedtl/minetest_tor/design.md

     - Leave some graviton flux fluid like the other reactor?
     - High heat dissipation requirements.
 - Weeping Orthire batteries arrays.
+- Warp Drive
+  - Flavor jumpdrive, broken.
+- Adv.
+Intelligence Center
+  - Flavor.
+Like the ones in command drones.
+Organic material has decayed.
+  - "Like the low-powered versions, this advanced artificial intelligence device appears to have incorporated significant amounts of organic material, which have long since decayed away.
+However, its remains have been very well preserved compared to the alien cadavers, and advanced dating techniques have allowed us to conclude that the alien ships began arriving here a mere 1000 years ago -- many thousands of years sooner than once thought."